20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Lake Greenwood State Park

-This beautiful South Carolina lake State Park has a gorgeous lake for swimming.
-There are also picnic benches. $3/adults, $1/kids 6-15 or free with your SC State Park Pass.
+South Carolina’s beautiful Lake Greenwood State Park has a gorgeous lake for swimming.
+There are also picnic benches. $3/adults, $1/kids 6-15, free/children five and under

 Lake Greenwood State Park | 302 State Park Road, Ninety Six, SC | 864.543.3535